Designing a home can be one of the most rewarding journeys you can take.

 STEP 3 – Design Development

 At this point the design matures into a more formal arrangement and you really begin to imagine yourself in the spaces.
 We produce plans, sections, elevations, material palettes and interior concepts.
-This is also the point at which we would be in a position to submit a planning application if required.

 Interior areas of the design such as kitchen and bathroom joinery are also considered and discussed in this stage of work.